leopipoli/notificationsHub_API/README.md

-# Aplicação denominada NotificationsHub
+# NotificationsHub

-## Descrição
+## Description
-A aplicação é uma plataforma web para o cadastro de notificações.
-Ela possui várias abas para o cadastro de cada tipo de notificação (e-mail, SMS e web).
-Cada uma dessas abas é liberada apenas quando o item correspondente é selecionado no cadastro da aplicação que irá consumir o NotificationsHub.
+The application is a web platform for managing notifications.
+It features various tabs for registering each type of notification (email, SMS, and web).
+Each tab is made available only when the corresponding item is selected in the registration of the application that will consume NotificationsHub.

-## Recursos
+## Features
-O aplicativo permite o cadastro de notificações por outras aplicações para ser consumido.
-Nesta primeira etapa do projeto, foram desenvolvidas as etapas de cadastro, sem contemplar imagens e arquivos.
-Em evoluções futuras, desenvolveremos de forma incremental outras funcionalidades e validações.
+The application allows notifications to be registered by other applications for consumption.
+In this initial phase of the project, the registration steps were developed without support for images and files.
+In future iterations, we will incrementally develop additional features and validations.

-## Tecnologias
+## Technologies
 - C#
-- ASP.NET Core com .NET 8.0
+- ASP.NET Core with .NET 8.0
 - Dapper
 - Automapper
-- Swaggger
+- Swagger

-## Detalhes Adicionais do Projeto e Arquitetura
+## Additional Project Details and Architecture
-- Serviço monolítico
+- Monolithic service
-- Arquitetura em camadas com DDD
+- Layered architecture with DDD